Michigan Technological University: Women at Michigan Tech

 Women began to attend classes at the Michigan College of Mines around 1890.
 The early female students were mostly daughters of professors or wealthy businessmen of the Houghton and Hancock area.
 They were allowed to take classes and were given special student status, which meant that they could be enrolled in courses, but were not able to receive a degree.

 The first woman to receive a degree from the Michigan College of Mines was Margaret R. Holley, who was born in Lake Linden and who had received a liberal arts degree at a different university outside of the Upper Peninsula.
 She then moved back to Houghton to work on a chemistry degree, which she received in 1933.
 Two years later, she also received a master's degree in chemistry from the Michigan College of Mines.

 The first female faculty member of the Michigan College of Mines was Ella Wood, who was hired as an assistant professor for the Humanities department in 1927.
 She was made an associate professor by 1928, a full professor by 1935, and the head of geography and languages by 1937.
-Professor Wood was hired by the university five years before women were allowed to pursue degrees.
+Wood was hired by the university five years before women were allowed to pursue degrees.
 She also worked in the library and taught meteorology to assist with pilot training sessions to students during WWII.
 Her presence encouraged many young women to apply for special student status and take classes at the school and ultimately allowed women to receive degrees at this school.
 As co-ed enrollment increased, she promoted women involvement on campus and co-educational programs.
 She also became the academic advisor to all female students and thoroughly enjoyed the role of "mother" that she was able to play here to all of her students.
 Wood also held the title "Dean of Women", making her the first woman to receive the title dean at the university.